Skip to main content

 Next Topic: Vibe Coding Cheat Sheet

 The Twelve-Factor App is a methodology for building software-as-a-service applications created by Heroku co-founder Adam Wiggins in 2011.
 It codifies best practices for building cloud-native apps that are portable, resilient, and scalable across modern cloud infrastructure.
 The methodology emphasizes declarative configuration, stateless processes, and strict separation of concerns across twelve core principles.
-Originally designed for the PaaS era, these factors remain foundational to microservices, containerized applications, and cloud-native development in 2026—though modern extensions (15-factor, 16-factor) address AI workloads, observability, and API-first design.
+Originally designed for the PaaS era, these factors remain foundational to microservices, containerized applications, and cloud-native development in 2026—and the project was open-sourced in November 2024 (under CC-BY-4.0) to allow community-driven modernization, with active proposals to add an Identity factor, expand Config beyond env vars, and evolve Logs into full telemetry.

 What This Cheat Sheet Covers